-The NYPD’s Twitter campaign went off the rails on Tuesday after it asked residents to share photos of themselves with officers using the hashtag #myNYPD.
+The New York Police Department’s Twitter campaign went off the rails Tuesday after it asked residents to share photos of themselves with officers using the hashtag #myNYPD.

 Many people uploaded photos of alleged police brutality, including rough treatment of protesters at the Occupy Wall Street rallies in late 2011 and early 2012.
 Here are some of those responses: